-Depending on the community, living spaces can include houses, cottages, clusters, townhouses, duplexes, and apartments.
+As one of the most personalized types of senior living, life plan communities vary significantly.
+Living spaces can include houses, cottages, clusters, townhouses, duplexes, and apartments.

-CCRCs can be a good option for couples with different care needs.
-While they may not live in the same apartment, they’re nearby and may be able to eat and socialize together.
+In addition to offering an engaging, community-centered lifestyle and many senior living activities, continuing care can be a particularly helpful option for couples with different medical needs.
+Spouses may not be able to live in the same apartment unit, but they’ll be nearby and can eat and socialize together.

-However, CCRCs aren’t right for everyone.
-Deciding health care options for the rest of one’s life and committing to lifelong financial obligations is a big decision.
-Residents also need to be comfortable with both the health care continuum and the monetary responsibility of living in a CCRC.
+However, life plan communities aren’t right for everyone.
+Determining health care options for the rest of your life and committing to lifelong financial obligations is a big decision, one some families might not be ready to make.
+Residents need to be comfortable with both the health care continuum and the monetary responsibility of living in a CCRC.

 “CCRCs are more expensive than other types of senior living and often start with a large buy-in,” Jones says.
 “They will also sometimes advance people up to a higher level of care, like assisted living to a skilled nursing facility, sooner than a community that doesn’t offer skilled nursing.”

 Residents must also pay a monthly maintenance fee, which can range from roughly $200 to more than $2,000.
-A contract between the resident and the CCRC spells out what the monthly maintenance fee covers, as well as health care coverage and costs (see CCRC Financial Facts, below).
+A contract between the resident and the CCRC spells out what the monthly maintenance fee covers, as well as health care coverage and costs.

 There are typically three fee schedule options at a CCRC:

-Beyond the continuing care agreement, potential residents should fully explore the details of each CCRC they are considering.
+Beyond the continuing care agreement, potential residents should fully explore the details of each continuing care community they’re considering.

-A Place for Mom’s Senior Living Advisors can share information about CCRCs and other senior living options in your area.
+A Place for Mom’s 400 local experts can share information about CCRCs and other senior living options in your area.
 They can also help assess your family’s specific situation to figure out the right fit for your loved one — all at no cost to you.